6 Biggest Mobile Marketing Trends That Will Continue in 2023

 Source: data.ai

-Unsurprisingly, businesses are looking for ways to cash in on this rapidly growing industry.
+Unsurprisingly, many savvy businesses are looking for ways to cash in on this rapidly growing industry.
 According to Allied Market Research, the global in-game advertising market value is poised to reach $17.6 billion by 2030.

 Considering how sophisticated and engaging mobile games are becoming year after year, I won’t be surprised if more marketers and businesses will tap into the potential of the mobile gaming market in the coming years.